 Historically, our income comes from three main sources.

 All other staff salaries are set by the leadership team.
-They're arranged in organisation-wide pay bands, using comparisons with charities of our size in London, and taking into account factors including inflation and our financial position.
-Salaries are openly stated in job adverts.
+They're arranged in organisation-wide pay bands:

-We're ambitious for the voluntary sector and believe in recruiting high-calibre, talented people to represent our interests.
-We also believe in rewarding staff fairly for the jobs they do and in fostering a positive working environment.
+We also believe in rewarding staff fairly for their jobs and fostering a positive working environment.
 We believe our salaries and terms and conditions reflect this.
-We are a living wage-accredited employer - all our staff and contractors are paid at least the living wage/London living wage.

 Our unique position in representing the whole of the voluntary sector means our chief executive and directors need a breadth and depth of expertise which requires drawing from the best senior-level talent in a competitive market.